christianliebel/web-almanac-2021-capabilities/README.md

 The Async Clipboard API allows you to read and write data from or to the clipboard.
 Due to its asynchronous nature, it enables use cases like converting image data while pasting without blocking the UI.

+With 8.91 % (desktop) and 8.25 % (mobile) sites, the Async Clipboard API is the second-most used Fugu API …

 ```js
 await navigator.clipboard.write([new ClipboardItem('hello world')]);
 await navigator.clipboard.writeText('hello world');